 Strand of Oaks were full-hearted and full of laughs as they closed out Wednesday night on the PRX stage.
-The Philadelphia-based guitar rockers and longtime WXPN favorites opened their hearts for the NonCOMM crowd during a sparkling set consisting mostly of material from their stellar new album Eraserland, which came out in March on Dead Oceans.
+The Philadelphia-based guitar rockers and longtime WXPN favorites opened their hearts for the NonCOMM crowd during a sparkling set consisting mostly of material from their stellar new album Eraserland, which came out in March.

 Once the drums started thundering and waves of synths began to crash at the end of “Weird Ways,” the set became something more like full-bodied folk rock from the heartland.
 Gleaming three-part harmonies rose to the surface during the outro — “There are colors in the places you can’t find.”